Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Discussion

 \section{Discussion}

 \lsec{discussion}

 In this work, we have proposed and theoretically analyzed two experimental schemes aimed at probing post-Newtonian gravitational effects using quantum clock interferometry.
-Our focus was on the frame-dragging effect generated by a rotating source mass, particularly its impact on the proper-time difference measured by a quantum clock, as well as its potential to generate gravity-mediated entanglement.
-The experimental configurations were designed such that Newtonian contributions cancel due to interferometric symmetry, thereby isolating post-Newtonian effects as the dominant source.
+Our focus was on the frame-dragging effect generated by a rotating source mass, particularly its effect on the proper-time difference measured by a quantum clock, as well as its potential to generate gravity-induced entanglement.
+The experimental configurations were designed such that Newtonian contributions cancel due to symmetry, thereby isolating post-Newtonian effects as the dominant source.
 Note that quantum clock interferometry is conceptually different from the atom interferometry, which has been used as a quantum probe to detect spacetime curvature \cite{roura2022quantum}.

 To estimate the scale of the effect, we evaluate the visibility parameter \req{alphadfn} using concrete values.
 A typical quantum clock has a transition frequency of $\Delta E/\hbar \sim 10^{15}\,{\rm rad/s}$.
-For a setup with $R \sim 1\,{\rm mm}$ and dimensionless angular momentum $\ell \equiv J/\hbar$, the resulting phase shift is of order $\ell \cdot 10^{-60}$.
-Achieving a detectable shift would therefore require $\ell \sim 10^{60}$, corresponding to a planetary-scale rotating mass, which is well beyond any realistic laboratory setting.
+For a setup with $w \sim 1\,{\rm mm}$ and dimensionless angular momentum $\ell \equiv J/\hbar$, the resulting phase shift is of order $\ell \cdot 10^{-60}$.
+Achieving a detectable shift would therefore require $\ell \sim 10^{60}$, corresponding to a planetary-scale rotating mass, which is well beyond any realistic laboratory setting!

-This analysis shows that while quantum clock interferometry offers a conceptually compelling method to isolate post-Newtonian gravitational signatures, the magnitude of these effects is exceedingly small within any parameter regime accessible in tabletop experiments.
+This analysis shows that while quantum clock interferometry offers a conceptually compelling method to isolate post-Newtonian gravitational signatures, the magnitude of these effects is exceedingly small within any parameter regime accessible to tabletop experiments.
 This suppression arises from the fact that the frame-dragging effect scales with the angular momentum of the rotating source and inversely with the fourth power of the speed of light.
 Even for relatively large laboratory-scale sources, the resulting proper-time differences or entanglement remain negligibly small.
+Therefore, the method proposed in this paper should be regarded primarily as a Gedankenexperiment.
+Nevertheless, our scheme provides a useful starting point for exploring the detectability of post-Newtonian quantum gravitational effects in experiments that may become feasible with near-future quantum technologies.